Our costumes are made by our team of skilled costume makers in our specialist workshops in Stratford-upon-Avon.

 Costume design is a complex and time-consuming process.
 Often the workshops have only a few weeks to make a complete set of costumes.
 The journey begins when the costume designer meets Alistair McArthur, Head of Costume.

 They discuss the general requirements of the design, which historical period it draws on, and look at the budget and costings.
 The designer is allocated a Costume Supervisor who will be their right-hand person through the design and construction process.

 Designers and Supervisors involve the actors as much as possible in the design process.
 To ensure that the costume suits the particular actor many designers wait until the production is fully cast before completing their designs.
 At the start of each season all the acting company are measured.
 Over 50 measurements are taken from each actor.
 Any allergies are noted and taken into consideration.

 Next, the Designer and Costume Supervisor begin to sample and buy fabrics, visiting shops in London as well as consulting a large pattern room in Stratford-upon-Avon where fabric samples are kept from both national and international suppliers.
 If the designer requires a particular colour or pattern, fabric can be dyed or printed by our Dye Department.
 As soon as fabrics start to arrive they are handed to the cutters in the workrooms.
-The RSC cutters draft all patterns themselves according to the specifics of each design.
+We cut all patterns ourselves according to the specifics of each design.
 Once the fabric pieces are cut they are handed on to a team of makers who start the construction in time for the first costume fittings.

 At the first fitting with an actor, which lasts around half an hour, the designer decides on the visual look of the garment, the length of the hem, style of trim etc, while the cutters concentrate on the basic fit and technical aspects of the costume.